BDC Hamburger Icon

 How to handle PR mistakes

-Let your audience know they are essential to your business and that the people behind your organization are human.
-At the same time, be clear that there are no excuses for what went wrong.
-Take the lead and demonstrate what you will do differently in the future.
-The faster you admit and address your mistakes, the quicker you can move forward toward your next goal.
+The faster you admit and address your mistakes, the quicker you can move toward your next goal.
 [Learn lessons from these famous companies’ major PR mistakes.]

 How to score positive PR for your business

 None of the mistakes or scary scenarios highlighted above are meant to discourage you from taking calculated risks or brainstorming out-of-the-box ideas.
-Just like there are things you shouldn’t do when it comes to PR and marketing, there are some things you absolutely should do.
+Just like there are things you shouldn’t do concerning PR and marketing, there are some things you absolutely should do.
 The longevity of your business may even depend on it.

 Reaching out to journalists can take a significant amount of time.
 You will need to research contact information, find out how they prefer to be contacted and figure out how to personalize your query.
 Begin this process months before a product launch.
 Building relationships with a few key journalists in advance can help ensure you have somewhere to turn when you need quality press.

 That said, don’t view this as a strictly transactional relationship.
-By getting to know journalists personally and professionally, odds are they will have greater respect for you and what you’re trying to accomplish.
-You might also receive a quick response when you have a press request since you’re a regular contact, and that quicker response is helpful when trying to get ahead of your competitors.
+By getting to know journalists personally and professionally, they will have greater respect for you and what you’re trying to accomplish.
+You might also receive a quick response when you have a press request since you’re a regular contact.
+And that quicker response is helpful when you’re trying to get ahead of your competitors.

 FYIDid you know